 The surface of the ocean acts like a huge mirror reflecting the sound we use to create seismic images of geological structures.
 This unwanted noise can dominate raw seismic recordings and traditionally it has to be removed to reveal the true image of the earth.

 The benefits go beyond significantly increased survey efficiency and gaining a better understanding of the topmost layers.
-By better understanding the overburden, imaging of deeper layers also becomes more accurate.
-Additionally, we can use these more precise images beneath the seabed to improve prediction and removal of multiples far deeper in the data volume.
-In reducing shallow model uncertainty SWIM improves imaging of deep targets.
+With a better understanding of the overburden, imaging of deeper layers also becomes more accurate.
+Additionally, we can use these more precise images beneath the seabed to improve the prediction and removal of multiples far deeper in the data volume.
+In reducing shallow model uncertainty SWIM improves the imaging of deep targets.